 So how do we account for individual differences in our client avatar?
 Can we individualise and yet be able to speak to a group?

 I believe the key is in defining what lies beneath the labels.
+The fundamental “working” parts to us that client avatars don’t include.
 Looking at the unique behaviours of that particular mother of teens you have in your client avatar.
 What motivates her?
 Look deeper into her behaviours than how she fills her day, that’s what she does.
 Look deeper into why she does it, why does she make a particular choice, where does that come from?

 When businesses are able to define and speak to these deeper motivators, they connect to their audience at a deep interpersonal level.
 You speak to your ideal client in words they understand at their core because you are using words that drive them to take the action they do, make the choices they make.
 You connect to them as an individual not a set of faceless demographics.